derykmakgill/krawisz/test.md

 The article is notable for many reasons, particularly the claim that "Segwit2x has nothing to do with Segwit."

+A hilariously (but accurately) titled article on BitcoinInsider says ["Bitcoin.org Plans to “Denounce” Almost All Bitcoin Businesses and Miners."](https://www.bitcoininsider.org/article/7661/bitcoinorg-plans-denounce-almost-all-bitcoin-businesses-and-miners)

 #### 06 October 2017

 [Blockstream Chief Strategy Officer Samson Mow tags the New York Department of Financial Services on Twitter](https://twitter.com/Excellion/status/916491407270879232?s=20) and asks if Coinbase is breaking any rules and engaging in fraud in supporting Segwit 2X.